 Comma 3: The long subject (the right of the people to keep and bear Arms) is marked with a comma:

-So, since Comma 1 and Comma 3 mark the long subjects, we can revise the Amendment by taking them out while retaining Comma 3 between the clauses.
+So, since Comma 1 and Comma 3 mark the long subjects (which in the current school of punctuation is no more applicable), we can revise the Amendment by taking these commas out while retaining Comma 2 between the clauses.
 In the end, we get this perfectly readable sentence:

 A well-regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed. [= Because a well-regulated militia is necessary to the security of a free state, the right of the people to keep and bear arms should not be infringed.]